 While aspects of health care reform may positively impact our business, the aggregate future impact of the implementation of health care reform on our business and financial results is uncertain.
-For instance, it is unclear how our existing members will react to health care reform and whether they will seek or be forced to purchase new health insurance products once health insurance carriers implement new health insurance plans or change existing plans in response to health care reform requirements.
-Our ability to continue to act as a health insurance agent for our members who switch to a new health insurance product will be dependent upon a number of factors, including health insurance company practices, individual financial circumstances, our members' existing health insurance plans, the price of health insurance and our ability to expand our offering to include subsidyeligible health insurance plans.
-While a large number of consumers may enter the market for individual health insurance in response to health care reform given the requirement that individuals maintain health insurance or face a tax penalty, it is unclear whether the tax penalty will have this intended effect, particularly if health insurance carriers significantly increase the cost of health insurance in response to health care reform.
-Moreover, we will face new competition in the form of government-run health insurance exchanges and our ability to act as a health insurance agent to health care reform subsidy-eligible individuals is dependent upon our ability to successfully integrate with the government-run exchanges.
-Additionally, in order to enroll individuals in subsidy-eligible plans, we need to meet a number of requirements relating to the display of information on our websites as well as new and comprehensive privacy and security requirements.
-Our ability to meet and maintain compliance with these and other significant requirements could present significant challenges for us.
+Our ability to continue to act as a health insurance agent for our members who switch to a new health insurance product will be dependent upon a number of factors, including health insurance company practices, individual financial circumstances, our members' existing health insurance plans, the price of health insurance and our ability to expand our offering to include subsidy-eligible health insurance plans.
+Moreover, we are facing new competition in the form of government run health insurance exchanges.
+Our ability to act as a health insurance agent to health care reform subsidy-eligible individuals is dependent upon government run health insurance exchanges developing and implementing an efficient, scalable and online enrollment process, and our ability to successfully enter into agreements and integrate with those government-run exchanges.
+In order to enroll individuals in subsidy-eligible plans, we also need to meet a number of requirements relating to the display of information on our websites as well as new and comprehensive privacy and security requirements.
+Our ability to maintain compliance with these and other requirements could present significant challenges for us.
 The implementation of open enrollment periods for the purchase of individual health insurance also presents challenges to our ability to enroll a significant number of individuals into health insurance over a limited period of time.
-Additionally, the restriction on individuals being able to make plan changes outside of open enrollment periods could result in a reduction in the number of health insurance policies purchased through us during such periods.
+We expect the restriction on individuals being able to make plan changes outside of open enrollment periods will result in a reduction in the number of health insurance policies purchased through us outside of the open enrollment period.
 The impact of health care reform on our health insurance carrier partners and their reaction is also unclear.
 For instance, health insurance carriers have the ability to unilaterally change their relationship with us, including the commission rates we receive for acting as a health insurance agent and may reduce the amount they pay us, alter the manner and geographic areas in which they permit us to sell their products and change our relationship with them in any number of ways.
 Given the disruption that the implementation of health care reform may have on the health insurance market, health care reform could in the aggregate have a material adverse effect on our business and results of operations.